GenomicsCoreLeuven/pika/README.md

 [![DOI](https://zenodo.org/badge/23912/GenomicsCoreLeuven/pika.svg)](https://zenodo.org/badge/latestdoi/23912/GenomicsCoreLeuven/pika) [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-pika is the *Pipeline Integration Kit for hpc Analysis*. pika, named after the *Ochotona* species, is originally aimed to create bioinformatics pipelines from pbs scripts.
+pika is the *Pipeline Integration Kit for hpc Analysis*. pika is originally aimed to create bioinformatics pipelines from pbs scripts.
 This for an easy hpc usage for Biological researchers.
-However the implementation of pika is completely independent from it's pipelines and scripts.
-Resulting in a tool available for any research field.
+However the implementation of pika is completely independent from it's pipelines, scripts, modules and grid engine.
+Resulting in a tool available for any research field on any computer or cluster.

 ##Usage
 The main script is found in the source directory.
-Just execute the pika.sh file.
-First execution will ask some configuration parameters.
+Just execute the pika.sh file (best is to make an alias, including the complete path to the script (use bash as execution, not sh)).
+First execution will ask some configuration parameters (pika change config).
 Some standard pipelines and scripts are already included. pika should work out of the box on the [vsc](https://www.vscentrum.be/).
-If used on other hpc systems, probably the modules will have to change (these modules are always listed at the top).
+If used on other hpc systems, probably the modules will have to change (these can be found in the modules directory).

 #Download